 - 1. Various types of quality audits are;

-- A. Product
+- A.Product

-- B. Process
+- B.Process

-- C. Management (system)
+- C.Management (system)

-- D. Registration (certification)
+- D.Registration (certification)

-- E. All of above
+- E.All of above

-- 2. When the auditor is an employee of the organization being audited (auditee), the audit is classified as a.......
+- 2. When the auditor is an employee of the organization being audited (auditee), the audit is classified as a......
 Quality audit.

-- A) Internal
+- A.Internal

-- B) External
+- B. External

-- C) Compliance
+- C.Compliance

-- D) Both A & B
+- D.Both A & B

-- 3. The most comprehensive type of audit is the system audit, which examines suitability and effectiveness of the system as a whole.
+- 3. The most comprehensive type of audit is the ...... system audit, which examines suitability and effectiveness of the system as a whole.

-- A) Quantity

-- B) Quality

-- C) Preliminary

-- D) Sequential
+- A.Quantity B.Quality C.Preliminary D.Sequential

+- 4. Each of the three parties involved in an audit ...... plays a role that contributes to its success.
-- - A) the client, the auditor, and the auditeer

-- B) the client, the auditor, and the audite

-- C) the client, the moderator, and the auditee

-- D) the client, the auditor, and the auditee
+- A.the client, the auditor, and the auditeer B.the client, the auditor, and the audite C.the client, the moderator, and the auditee D.the client, the auditor, and the auditee

 - 5. An audit is usually conducted in three steps:

-- (1) A pre-examination or opening meeting with the auditee marks the beginning of the process.

-- (2) involves a suitability audit of the documented procedures against the selected reference standard.

-- (3) the auditor examines in depth the implementation of the quality system.
+- (1)A pre-examination or opening meeting with the auditee marks the beginning of the process.(2)involves a suitability audit of the documented procedures against the selected reference standard.(3)the auditor examines in depth the implementation of the quality system.

 - A) True

 - B) False

-- 6. Audit is a fact-finding process that compares actual results with......
+- 6. Audit is a fact-finding process that compares actual results with.....

-- A) Specified standards and plans
+- A.Specified standards and plans

-- B) Expected results
+- B.Expected results

-- C) Premature results
+- C.Premature results

-- D) Preliminary results
+- D.Preliminary results

-- 7. The is also expected to provide the resources needed and select staff members to accompany the auditors.
+- 7. The ...... is also expected to provide the resources needed and select staff members to accompany the auditors.

-- A) Auditor
+- A.Auditor

-- B) Client
+- B.Client

-- C) Internal auditor
+- C.Internal auditor

-- D) Auditee
+- D.Auditee